dogeystamp/WaterlooCCC/README.md

 # WaterlooCCC
-Solutions to the Waterloo Canadian Computing Competition (CCC) from the CEMC.
-These are written in Python.
+My solutions for the Waterloo CCC's I've participated in.

-I'm working on putting all my successful solutions 2010 to 2020 here.
+I wrote the following section so that less experienced coders could understand my 2020 code.

 ```markdown
 #Common terms used